When it comes to mushroom products, the term “Full Spectrum” gets used a lot.

 It is clear that MOG products are not full spectrum in any true sense of the term.
 Despite claims, analysis shows that they lack fungal material which corresponds to lack of active compounds and high levels of grain starch.

-It is seriously misleading for a Medicinal Mushroom product to be called Full Spectrum if it contains 30-60% grain starch.
+It is seriously misleading for a Mushroom product to be called Full Spectrum if it contains 30-60% grain starch.
 That is not a true representation of these fungal organisms.